-Since moving to BigCommerce our site is now faster, the user experience is better, and we have achieved a higher search rank - showing up as the number one result in organic listings on Google.
+Since moving our site is now faster, the user experience is better, and we have achieved a higher search rank - showing up as the number one result in organic listings on Google.

 - Paul Yoo, President & COO, U.S. Patriot Tactical